Liebershnitzel/Cyber-Operations-Resources/Network Basic Resources.md

 - For PCAP see Network Traffic Analysis
 - For BPF see Network Traffic analysis
 - For Header Information see Protocol Resources

+- What happens when a SYN Flag Arrives on a closed port
+	- How does syn scanning work?: https://www.techtarget.com/searchnetworking/definition/SYN-scanning